christophersesugh/codingsimba/README.md

 # Coding Simba 🦁

-Welcome to my personal website where I share my knowledge and experiences in software development through articles, tutorials, and courses.
+Welcome to our learning platform where we share knowledge and experiences in software development through articles, tutorials, courses, and structured learning programs.

 ## Live Site